Seramity/Fluxster/README.md

 2. Make a copy of Fluxster into your "www" folder
 3. Create a new database and import the "fluxster.sql" file
 4. Open /includes/config.php and all the $conf variables to your mySQL fields
-5. Open Fluxster in your browser (e.g http://localhost/fluxster)
+5. Open Fluxster in your browser (e.g. http://localhost/fluxster)
 6. Enjoy!

 ### Troubleshoot